JasterV/grpc-slides/docs/learning_grpc.md

 note:

-The concept dates back to 1976 [1]
+- The concept dates back to 1976 [1]

-Building applications that required communicating with a separate machine was difficult and required big expertise
+- Back in the days building network application required big expertise and was not user friendly

-This RPC implementation aimed to make it highly efficient (network-wise) as well as as simple to use as non-remote procedures.
+- They wanted to make it as easy to call a remote service as a local one, very user friendly

-Make it more accessible to build distributed applications
+- They wanted to make it efficient (Networks were very slow)

-They aimed to provide secure communications with RPC.
+- They wanted to make it secure (Networks were not secure)

-Things were shared in plain non secured text.

-The program structure would be based in the concept of Stubs.

 Five pieces of program are involved when making an RPC call: